Deep Direct Visual Servoing of Tendon-Driven Continuum Robots: Introduction

-Using non-geometric VS, also called direct visual servoing (DVS), is an alternative to eliminate the feature tracking requirement.
-Photometric VS \cite{collewet2011photometric}, as a DVS method, is a solution to the problem in a 2-dimensional (2D) scenario.
-It exploits the full image as a whole, uses the luminance of all pixels in the image, and avoids extracting geometric image features.
+Using non-geometric VS or direct visual servoing (DVS) is an alternative to eliminate the feature tracking requirement.
+For instance, Photometric VS \cite{collewet2011photometric} is a solution to the problem in a 2D scenario.
+It exploits the full image as a whole, uses the luminance of all pixels in the image, and avoids extracting geometric features of the image.
 Due to the redundancy of visual information in the control loop, DVS schemes are more accurate and robust than geometric feature-based VS methods \cite{duflot2019wavelet}.
-Although these methods eliminate the feature extraction requirement, their convergence is inferior to that of the classical VS methods \cite{bateux2017visual}.
-The reason is that there are nonlinear relations between the image information and the robot's 3-dimensional (3D) motion.
+Although these methods do not require feature extraction, their convergence is inferior to that of the classical VS methods \cite{bateux2017visual}.